robvdlv/softwarebrewery.nl/readme.md

 ## About me
 I am an independent hands-on software architect with a love for software that delights its users.

 I have been delivering business critical software professionally since 2002.
 In different roles and projects I have experienced practices and processes that support change.
 Since change is constant, I believe feedback is critical to success on all levels; understanding ultimately software is about people.

 I like to think about ways in which systems may break in order to allow them to recover gracefully.
 I care about delivering systems that can be reasoned about and are expressed in terms of their targeted domain, helping the business move forward.
-I value quality of work delivered and thrive in an active community with the same drive to grow and learn new things everyday.
+I value quality of work delivered and thrive in an active community with the same drive to grow and learn new things every day.

 Aside from brewing software I love to read, fish and ride my motorcycle.

 ## Resumé
-**Software Engineer**, Freelance (2024 aug - 2025 jul, [bol.com](https://www.bol.com))<br/>
+**Senior Software Engineer**, Freelance (2024 aug - 2025 jul, [bol.com](https://www.bol.com))<br/>
-Enhancing Bol.com's selling offer conversion-focused services.<br/>
+Enhancing Bol.com's selling offer platform with a focus on conversion-focused services.<br/>

-With an increasing trend in both traffic and the desire to experiment and innovate, we identified key challenges in services our team inherited.
-Aside from making continuous reliability and performance improvements on the existing system, my team worked closely with the product team.
-We were able to re-envision its scope to better align with the business goals.
-This included a focus on auditability, performance and scalability and cost-control options.
+With an increasing trend in both traffic and the desire to experiment and innovate, we identified key challenges in conversion-focused services our team had inherited.
+Aside from making continuous reliability and performance improvements on the existing system, my team worked closely with the product team to re-envision the systems scope to better align with the business goals.
+This included a focus on auditability, performance, scalability and cost-control.

-We translated this into a set of key performance indicators (KPIs), architectural drivers and system design principles to further inform architectural decisions.
+We translated this into a set of key performance indicators, architectural drivers and design principles to guide our architectural decisions.
 Seeking fast feedback on the reimagined service while delivering business value, we identified a set of key features to implement in the next quarter.
-We implemented a proof-of-concept demonstrating key concepts to validate our initial approach and set out actionable milestones and tasks.
+We implemented a proof-of-concept to demonstrate essential ideas to validate our initial approach and set out actionable milestones and tasks.

+`kotlin` `golang` `graphql`

 **Solution Architecture / DevEx**, Freelance (2022 sep - 2024 apr, [DHL eCommerce NL](http://www.dhlecommerce.nl/))<br/>
-As initial member the DevEx team I applied sentiment analysis to help identify areas of improvement for the developer experience of the software teams.
-For example, to aid teams in migrating their existing services to run on Kubernetes, we documented its layout and relation to existing infrastructure as to use it effectively.
-To help teams discover and use available infrastructure we piloted Backstage developer portal.
+As an initial member of the DevEx team, I applied sentiment analysis to identify areas for improving the developer experience of software teams.
+Among other things, to aid teams in migrating their existing services to Kubernetes, we documented its layout and how it related to existing infrastructure to enable effective usage.
+To help teams discover and use available infrastructure, we piloted the Backstage developer portal and promoted standardization around an access management (IAM) solution.

-`sociotechnical` `kubernetes` `backstage` `kafka` `event driven architecture`<br/>
+In the second half of my time at DHL, I shifted focus to architecture and joined a small team of fellow architects.
+As proponents of a [collaborative approach to architecture](https://martinfowler.com/articles/scaling-architecture-conversationally.html), we engaged stakeholders across the organization and encouraged sharing perspectives to identify challenges, explore options and trade-offs in order to support informed decision-making.

+We established an architecture guild to share knowledge across teams and improve understanding of domain and team dependencies.
+Through facilitated workshops, we clarified organizational and technical challenges, documented business processes and architectural decisions, and fostered a shared understanding of the architecture landscape using tools such as C4 models, user needs mapping, and event storming.

+`developer experience` `sociotechnical` `collaborative software design` `architecture` `kubernetes` `backstage`<br/>

-**Software Engineer**, Freelance (2020 jul - 2022 jun, [bol.com](https://www.bol.com))<br/>
+**Senior Software Engineer**, Freelance (2020 jul - 2022 jun, [bol.com](https://www.bol.com))<br/>
 Enhancing Bol.com's selling offer calculation and publication platform.<br/>
 <br/>
-Aside from working on core platform features in tier 1 services, I was involved in the transition of the platform to an event driven architecture.
+Aside from working on core platform features in tier 1 services, I played a key role in the transition of the platform to an event driven architecture.
 <br/>
-I initiated a first proof of concept with my team to spark a perspective shift in thinking about offer processing from a pipelined architecture to an event driven one.<br/>
+I initiated a first proof of concept with my team to encourage a shift in perspective -- from a pipelined architecture for offer processing to an event driven one.<br/>

-Helped guide this transition at the team level by hands-on implementing some of the first critical services to adopt the event driven approach.
-In order to address testing and maintainability concerns present in existing services, I proposed adopting ports-and-adapters architectural style for our services which the team embraced.
-By applying distributed systems design patterns from the start, our services ran reliably and became a template for future services to follow.<br/>
+When this shift got momentum across multiple teams in our product, I helped guide my team this transition by hands-on implementing some of the first critical services to adopt the event driven approach.
+To address testing and maintainability concerns in existing services, I proposed separating business concerns from technical ones in our codebase.
+The team valued this and embraced this ports-and-adapters architectural style.
+By incorporating distributed systems design patterns from the start, our services ran reliably and served as a template for future development.<br/>

 `event driven architecture` `google cloud platform`<br/>
 <br/>